iamrjkunal/AI-Chalenge/README.md

-# AI-Chalenge
+#AI-Chalenge
-This repo contains files for Microsoft AI Challenge India 2018
+This repo contains codes for Microsoft AI Challenge India 2018